ShahzebAamir/DRL-for-Active-Flow-Control/README.md

 9. Env_instance (This instantiates the environment object)
 10. Main_leanring_PPO.ipynb (This sets up the DRL algorithm (Proximal Policy Optimization) and performs training of the agent)
 11. Other files are just to gather results

+# Dependencies:
+This project requires:
+1. Fenics Library (Latest Version can work) (https://fenicsproject.org/download/)
+3. Tensorforce Library (Versions 0.4.1)
+4. Printind (pip install printind)
+5. Numpy, Matplotlib

+# Setting up Fenics:
+This requires a careful installation as it is not supported in Windows os.
+Hence, following the steps one can set-up a jupyter notebook with working fenics library.
+1. Install Docker Quickstart Terminal (https://docs.bitnami.com/containers/how-to/install-docker-in-windows/)
+2. Create a directory in the Users folder (Important to Pull the code in that directory)
+3. Now install fenics from the docker following this (https://fenics.readthedocs.io/projects/containers/en/latest/jupyter.html)
+4. Afterwards, start the container by using: docker start notebook
+5. Then execute: docker logs notebook
+6. Then copy/paste the ip that is generated for example: http://127.0.0.1:8888/?token=bb5b57183e17f2da23b7766456409498eeda31b732c3d9b1
+7. Now replace 127.0.0.1 with the ip that you obtain from running the command docker-machine ip
+8. Now, you can jupyter notebook with fenics installed

+You can set-up fenics in mac and ubuntu as well following the official guide

+# Setting up tensorforce from docker
+You have to install all the packages from the docker
+1. run in docker terminal: docker exec -ti notebook /bin/bash -l
+2. type and execute ls
+3. run cd local/
+4. Now install: pip install tensorforce[tf] (Install version 0.4.2)
+5. If you want any other package install using pip install here